peter88213/mm2yw7/docs/usage.md

 ```
 [SETTINGS]

-locations_icon = 0.0 0.0 1.0
+locations_icon = gohome

-# RGB text color that marks the locations in Scapple.
+# Icon that marks the location branch in the mindmap.

-items_icon = 0.0 0.5 0.0
+items_icon = password

-# RGB text color that marks the items in Scapple.
+# Icon that marks the item branch in the mindmap.

-characters_icon = 1.0 0.0 0.0
+characters_icon = group

-# RGB text color that marks the major racters in Scapple.

-minor_chara_color = 0.5 0.0 0.5

-# RGB text color that marks the minor characters in Scapple.
+# Icon that marks the character branch in the mindmap.

 [OPTIONS]

 export_scenes = Yes

-# Yes: create scenes from Scapple notes.
+# Yes: create scenes from the mindmap.

 export_characters = Yes

-# Yes: create characters from Scapple notes.
+# Yes: create characters from the mindmap.

 export_locations = Yes

-# Yes: create location from Scapple notes.
+# Yes: create location from the mindmap.

 export_items = Yes

-# Yes: create items from Scapple notes.```
+# Yes: create items from the mindmap.

+overwrite_yw7 = Yes

+# Yes: overwrite existing yw7 project after confirmation.
+# No: if the yw7 project exists, create XML charcter/location/item data files instead.

 ```